antonum/ha-iris-k8s/README.md

 ^k8stest=1
 ^k8stest(1)="01/14/2021 14:13:19 running on iris-6d8896d584-8lzn5"
 ```
-Now let's do what is now called the fancy name of "chaos engineering":
+Now let's do what is sometimes described with the fancy term - "chaos engineering":

 ```
 # Delete the pod